VoronDesign/VoronUsers/printer_mods/jeoje/Molex_MLX_Microfit_Bed_Connector_Mount/README.md

 # Molex MLX and Microfit Bed Connector Mount

-This part provides a solid mount for the 3 circuit MLX receptacle and a 2 circuit Micro-Fit 3.0 plug housing.
+This part provides a solid mount for the 3 circuit MLX receptacle and a 2 circuit Micro-Fit 3.0 plug housing from the v2.4 BOM.
 I recommend you put these connectors on the electronics side.
-Mounting the connectors this way allows you to more easily hide the wires and disconnect the bed from the printer with one hand while after lifting the bed.
-It can be mounted on either bed rail, and in either Y orientation you prefer.
+Mounting the connectors this way allows you to more easily hide the wires and disconnect the bed from the printer with one hand after lifting the bed.
+It can be mounted on either bed extrusion, and in either Y orientation you prefer.
 Example orientations are shown in the images.

 <div align="center">
     <img src="images/MLX_MF3_Render.png" height=400>